-Old world techniques are used to create modern light fixtures of timeless design.
+Old world techniques are used to create modern blown glass light fixtures with timeless design.

 With all the mass produced light fixtures on the market today, it’s nice to see a line that is not only functional but oh, so beautiful.
 While blown glass is the speciality of Studio Bel Vetro owners Lisa Spinella and Paulo DeLima, other techniques such as casting, fusing and cold fabrication are also used when creating larger pieces.